deronik/deronik/Readme.md

 # Hi there :wave:
-- I am a Software engineer specializing in :snake: Python backend programming
+- I am a Software engineer specializing in :snake: Python
 - Currently, I'm working in the CloudLinux company and doing something great

 <a href="https://www.linkedin.com/in/viktorlegostaev/">